luuqh/smart/README.md

 # SMART Framework
 A Sequential Metamorphic Testing (SMART) Framework for Understanding Automated Driving Systems

+<span style="color:red">Note: The source code of SMART framework will be published as soon as our paper under review being accepted.</span>.

 ![Structure of SMART framework](smart-framework.png)

 ![SMGs for testing end-to-end systems in SMART framework](smart-smgs.png)

-<span style="color:red">*The source code of SMART framework will be published as soon as our paper under review being accepted*.</span>.

 ## Framework core
 Pre-processing tool that is used to generate Sequences of Metamorphic Groups (SMG) from a source dataset